Post Banner Image

 Photo credit: Marina113/ iStock

-Haiti, the third-largest nation in the Caribbean at 10,641 square miles, covers the western third of the island of Hispaniola, which the country shares with the Dominican Republic.
+Haiti, the third-largest nation in the Caribbean, covers the western third of the island of Hispaniola, which the country shares with the Dominican Republic.
 The entire island covers 29,418 square miles, making it the second-largest island in the Caribbean and one of only two islands to be divided politically between two countries (the other being St. Martin).
 Haiti is one of the most populated countries in the region, home to nearly 11.8 million people.
 While the island is home to remarkable natural beauty, it unfortunately remains one of the poorest countries in the Western Hemisphere and under the grip of violence and political instability.

 2. Dominican Republic